 Local authorities and government

 If you’re planning on launching an innovative green product or service, you can also check if your business is eligible for Research and Development (R&D) tax relief Opens in new window.
-Organisations such as Innovate UK Opens in new window are a potential source of funding, especially for collaborative innovation work on a product or service.

 The Carbon Trust

 SMEs looking to develop innovative environmental solutions can apply for Phase 3 of The Department for Business, Energy & Industrial Strategy (BEIS) Industrial Energy Efficiency Accelerator (IEEA), an £8 million programme that is open to UK businesses to support the commercial demonstration of innovative technologies that have the potential to cut carbon emissions opens in new window through reduced energy consumption opens in new window.